-Students in Carleton's graduate Ethics and Public Affairs (EPAF) programs will gain a comprehensive understanding of options for solving particular public issues in many different areas.
+Students in the Ethics and Public Affairs (EPAF) programs gain unique expertise in analyzing the ethical strengths and weaknesses of options for solving public issues.

 Carleton offers a PhD and two graduate diplomas for current students and qualified professionals.
 What makes all three of these programs unique is that they combine ethical analysis with social science.
 EPAF students are taught and supervised collaboratively by philosophers who research public issues along with social science and public policy specialists interested in the values underlying those issues.
 The guiding framework is public reason - the idea that the exercise of power must be justifiable to the people over whom it is exercised.